cozy/cozy-stack/docs/shared-drives.md

 member doesn't have the files in their Cozy, but can access them via the stack playing a proxy role.

+For drives created on an organization instance, the sharing payload also exposes `org_drive: true`.
+This is an additive classification flag for clients;
+it does not change the underlying drive-sharing behavior.

 ## Creating a shared drive

 There are two ways to create a shared drive: